 Best settings for Hades 2 – tested for low end systems

 Hades II has launched in early access, much like the original did, and we’ve done some testing to figure out what the best settings for Hades 2 are.
-If you’re looking for excellent performance, or even want to know what kind of gameplay settings make for the best experience, we’ve got you covered.
+If you’re looking for excellent performance or even want to know what kind of gameplay settings make for the best experience, we’ve got you covered.
 The game isn’t too hard to run at all, so even your low-end system can make the most of this sequel.

 Can your PC run it?

 Not everyone has a high-end system for modern games; luckily Hades 2 doesn’t ask for one.
 The system requirements are easy meet for a wide range of players.
-For example, the recommend specs are a Quad-Core 2.4GHz processor and GeForce RTX 2060 graphics card, while the minimum specs are much more lenient.
+For example, the recommended specs are a Quad-Core 2.4GHz processor and GeForce RTX 2060 graphics card, while the minimum specs are much more lenient.

 How we picked the best settings for Hades 2